P9428/Cypher-/README.md

-# RoyaltyRail Demo
+# Cypher Demo

-RoyaltyRail is a blockchain-based royalty payment platform that uses Superfluid streaming to deliver real-time USDC earnings to rights holders.
+Cypher is a blockchain-based royalty payment platform that uses Superfluid streaming to deliver real-time USDC earnings to rights holders.
 This repository contains a simplified prototype demonstrating the end-to-end flow from data ingestion to on-chain payments and a web dashboard.

 ## Architecture Overview
 ```